Jaggregate version 3.2.1

 Set

-A Set is an ExtensibleCollection that
+is an ExtensibleCollection

 disallows duplicate elements.
 Duplicates are determined according to the

-elements' equals predicate.
+predicate.
 It most closely resembles a

-decided by identity (==).
+decided by identity (==

 package jaggregate.examples;